Basics | Plugins | Howtos | Applications

 After the welcome messages comes the dashboard.
 The dashboard is a configurable list of tables to display on your main page.

-• After each table heading in the dashboard there are several clickable symbols: insert, ? and .
+After each table heading in the dashboard there are several clickable symbols: , ? and ⏏.
 Check whether they work as expected.

 The first table on your dashboard is “My appointments”.
 This table is empty for Jean, it says just “No data to display”.
 This is an exception to the rule.
 The dashboard usually doesn’t show empty tables.
 When a dashboard item has no data to display, then it’s simply not rendered at all.